dkzwm/ItemDecorations/README.md

 <p/>

 ## Features
- 1.supports cross-column when the RecyclerView used GridLayoutManager
+ 1.Supports cross-column when the RecyclerView used GridLayoutManager
- 2.supports horizontal orientation and vertical orientation
+ 2.Supports horizontal orientation and vertical orientation
- 3.supports reversed layout
+ 3.Supports reversed layout
- 4.supports draw the divider inside each of item
+ 4.Supports draw the divider inside each of item

 ## How to use
- please see the sample application
+ Please see the sample application

 ## Gradle
 ```groovy